 The point is that even the largest electrical contractors simply don't need that much more work in terms of market share to maintain or even gain ground in this economy.
 And if they can do it, so can you.
 Following are 10 grass-roots marketing efforts that can help deliver consistent results for growing your company despite the current economic climate.

 You wouldn't try to manage your accounting and job costing with everyone keeping track of their own (with little or no management oversight), yet many contractors keep their contacts in haphazard systems, ranging from business card files to personal Microsoft Outlook files.
-Even those companies that do have a consolidated contact management system rarely have clean, complete, and current data in their files (The Three Cs of Contact Data Management).
+Even those companies that do have a consolidated contact management system rarely have clean, complete, and current data in their files (see SIDEBAR:The Three Cs of Contact Data Management).

 Your first step in improving your business development processes should be to consolidate all your contacts into one central database.
 Most companies use Microsoft Exchange for e-mail, and simply using a public folder for contacts can work well.
 Beyond that, there are many customer relationship management (CRM) systems out there that can be customized to fit your needs.